-So you´ve been in Spain for at least 3 years (either on a Student Visa or “Irregularly”) and you love Spain and want to stay but the likelihood of you getting A) pareja de hecho or B) married to a Spaniard or EU Passport holder are slim to none.
-So what are your options?
-Well one of them is the Arraigo Social.
+You’ve been in Spain for at least three years (either on a Student Visa or “Irregularly”) and you love the country.
+You want some kind of Spanish work permit but the chances of getting A) pareja de hecho or B) married to a Spaniard or EU Passport holder are slim to none.
+So, what are your options?
+Well, one of them is the Arraigo Social.

-- Must have been in Spain (empadronado preferably) continuously for at least 3 years – you must not have been out of the country for more than 120 days over the course of those 3 years.
+- Have been in Spain (empadronado preferably) continuously for at least three years.
+You can’t have left the country for more than 120 days during those three years.

-- Must speak Spanish fluently and can show that you are integrated into society
+- Speak Spanish fluently and can show that you are integrated into society.

-- Must have a job offer and contract that is valid for at least 1 year (40 hours minimum) and where you will earn the Spanish Minimum Wage (IPREM) – see below in this article for more info.
+- Have a job offer and contract that is valid for at least one year (40 hours minimum) and where you will earn the Spanish Minimum Wage (IPREM 2019).
+More info on this later in this article.

-- Must have a clean background check from both the USA and Spain.
+- Have a clean background check from both the USA (or your non-EU country) and Spain.

 Now some of you are thinking, “How do I show that I am integrated into Spanish society?”